SVN repository download size

 I'll assign this issue to myself and do something about having the test data downloaded (once) on demand.
 This should decrease the size of our build tree from 93 to 16mb - a worthwhile improvement for all users.

-#3 Updated by Robin Mills almost 5 years ago
+#3 Updated by Robin Mills about 5 years ago

 - Status changed from New to Assigned